cu-mkp/dyngleyfamily-editioncrafter-website/content/about.md

-The preliminary transcriptions of TCC MS O.8.35 were completed by Melissa Reynolds in the summer of 2023 as one of several trial projects associated with the development of EditionCrafter, under development (2022-2024), a publication tool for digital critical editions under development by the
+The preliminary transcriptions of TCC MS O.8.35 were completed by Melissa Reynolds in the summer of 2023 as one of several trial projects associated with the development of EditionCrafter, a publication tool for digital critical editions under development (2022-2024), by the
 [Making and Knowing Project](https://makingandknowing.org/) (M&K), [Performant Software Solutions](https://www.performantsoftware.com/),
 and a number of case-study collaborators.
 EditionCrafter is designed to be an open-source, customizable publishing tool that will allow users to deploy their own texts, data, and commentary as